NATIVE SOUTHWEST JEWELRY TERMS

-Applique are silver cutouts, such as feathers or leaves on silver jewelry.
+Applique are silver cutouts, such as feathers or leaves on jewelry.

 Backing is cement material on the back of cut turquoise that gives support.

-Cast is forming silver jewelry which uses red hot silver and a mold of sandstone, concrete, tufa, or other material.
+Cast is forming sterling jewelry which uses red hot silver and a mold of sandstone, concrete, tufa, or other material.

 Chalk is soft or porous grades of turquoise that has treatment before it can be put in use as gemstones.